tardate/LittleArduinoProjects/Electronics101/ML741/Inverter/README.md

 ### How it works

-Fundamentally, an op-amp strives to keep it's inverting an non-inverting inputs equal by modulating the output.
+Fundamentally, an op-amp strives to keep its inverting an non-inverting inputs equal by modulating the output.

 In the inverter/inverting amplifier configuration, the inverting input is at the midpoint of the Rin:Rf voltage divider.
 Hence the op amp achieves inverting/non-inverting input equilibrium when Vout = -Vin.